trizist/aistudio-samples/hackathon-sample-projects/ai_studio_usecases_banking/README.md

 3. Query processing and semantic similarity matching
 4. Result presentation through the web interface

+The diagram below illustrates this architecture and the data flow between components:

 <img src="images/banking_flowchart.png" alt="Banking Customer Similarity Flow" width="600"/>

 ## Project Structure

+The repository is organized as follows, with dedicated directories for data, model artifacts, demo interface components, and supporting scripts:
 ```
 /
 ├── data/